taichi-dev/taichi/docs/gui.rst

     :return: (np.array) the current image shown on the GUI

-    Get the RGBA shown image from the current GUI system which has four channels.
+    Get the 4-channel (RGBA) image shown in the current GUI system.

 .. function:: gui.circle(pos, color = 0xFFFFFF, radius = 1)